Samuel12209/Scrap-area...Ai-Racetrack/README.md

 # Ai-Racetrack
+# This is a racecar that will race around a track and will gradually get better.
+## learning machine learning project
-Learning  Machine learning, First example of machine learning
+Machine learning,  my First example of machine learning